shnfi/stringsjustlikepython/docs/methods_list.md

-upper(const char *str) // Converts a string into upper case ljust(const char *str, const unsigned int width) // Returns a left justified version of the string rjust(const char *str, const unsigned int width) // Returns a right justified version of the string
+upper(const char *str) // Converts a string into upper case ljust(const char *str, const unsigned int width) // Returns a left justified version of the string rjust(const char *str, const unsigned int width) // Returns a right justified version of the string split(const char *str, unsigned int *s) // Splits the string at the specified separator, and returns a list startswith(const char *str, const char first_char) // Returns true if the string starts with the specified value
 ```